 Structure of the New Labour Codes

-These four codes are:
+These four labour codes include:

 Code on Wages, 2019